prettier/prettier/docs/option-philosophy.md

 - `--end-of-line` makes it easier for teams to keep CRLFs out of their git repositories.
 - `--quote-props` is important for advanced usage of the Google Closure Compiler.

-But other options are harder to motivate in hindsight: `--arrow-parens`, `--jsx-single-quote`, `--bracket-same-line` and `--no-bracket-spacing` are not the type of options we’re happy to have.
+But other options are harder to motivate in hindsight: `--arrow-parens`, `--jsx-single-quote`, `--jsx-bracket-same-line` and `--no-bracket-spacing` are not the type of options we’re happy to have.
 They cause a lot of [bike-shedding](https://en.wikipedia.org/wiki/Law_of_triviality) in teams, and we’re sorry for that.
 Difficult to remove now, these options exist as a historical artifact and should not motivate adding more options (“If _those_ options exist, why can’t this one?”).

 For a long time, we left option requests open in order to let discussions play out and collect feedback.
 What we’ve learned during those years is that it’s really hard to measure demand.
 Prettier has grown a lot in usage.
 What was “great demand” back in the day is not as much today.
 GitHub reactions and Twitter polls became unrepresentative.
 What about all silent users?
 It looked easy to add “just one more” option.
 But where should we have stopped?
 When is one too many?
 Even after adding “that one final option”, there would always be a “top issue” in the issue tracker.